NationalBankBelgium/ngrx-store-ng1/README.md

 ## Contributing
 ### Submitting Pull Requests

-**Please follow these basic steps to simplify pull request reviews - if you don"t you"ll probably just be asked to anyway.
+**Please follow these basic steps to simplify pull request reviews - if you don't you'll probably just be asked to anyway.
 Note that we're not willing to diverge from the original ngrx-store feature-set.
 This is only intended as a simple backport with no additional features.**

 * Please rebase your branch against the current master
 * Run ```npm install``` to make sure your development dependencies are up-to-date
 * Please ensure the test suite passes before submitting a PR
-* If you"ve added new functionality, **please** include tests which validate its behaviour
+* If you've added new functionality, **please** include tests which validate its behaviour
 * Make reference to possible [issues](https://github.com/NationalBankBelgium/ngrx-store-ng1/issues) on PR comment

 ### Submitting bug reports

 * Please detail the affected browser(s) and operating system(s)
-* Please be sure to state which version of node **and** npm you"re using
+* Please be sure to state which version of node **and** npm you're using

 ## License
 This project is licensed under the terms of the European Public License (EUPL) open source license.
 You can find the complete terms in the [LICENSE](LICENSE) file.